microsoft/accessibility-insights-service/README.md

 To debug packages locally follow the generic steps below.

 1. Complete deployment of Azure resources on your test subscription.
 2. Create `.env` plain text file under package root folder with environment variables set required for the package to run.
 For instance, refer to the batch task schedule `url-scan-schedule.template.json` [template](https://github.com/microsoft/accessibility-insights-service/tree/master/packages/resource-deployment/templates) configuration for a list of common environment settings.
+The `.env` file format:
+    ```bash
+          VARIABLE_NAME=VARIABLE_VALUE
+    ```

-3. Run Bash script `create-sp-for-key-vault.sh` from [here](https://github.com/microsoft/accessibility-insights-service/tree/master/packages/resource-deployment/scripts) to create a debug service principal.
+3. Run Bash script `create-sp-for-key-vault.sh` from [here](https://github.com/microsoft/accessibility-insights-service/tree/master/packages/resource-deployment/scripts) to create a debug service principal entity.
 Copy script output to `.env` file as per script instruction. `Note:` The script can be run multiple times that result the same service principal entity but with password reset.
 4. Run the TypeScript compiler `tsc` for the selected package.
 5. Debug selected package using Visual Studio Code selecting respective debug configuration.
 For instance, select `Start debugging runner (runner)` configuration to debug `runner` package.